 For Magento 2 websites, their website speed majorly depends on the selected hosting services.
 If you choose a strong host with proper website optimization (codes and images throughout the site), you don’t need to worry about the site performance.

-4. Design and Customization
+Design and Customization

-Website design is one of the most crucial things that determine stores’ success.
+Website design is the first factor that catches the eyes of a customer, and one of the most crucial things that determine stores’ success.
 There are numerous Magento 2 and Shopify themes for you to choose from, both free and paid.